jologar/my-library/README.md

 4. **Pagination:** The list of books *must* be paginated in order to have a more manageable interface and to avoid the previsible performance issues derivated of loading an humongous list of books from backend into the browser.

+5. **Cleaning of uploads folder**: The uploads folder *must* be cleaned of images not used anymore.
+Each time a book is deleted from the database or a book image is changed by the user, the "orphan" image *must* be deleted.

 ## Further development:

 The following features and improvements are planned for future releases: